AlibabaCloudDocs/bastionhost/intl.en-US/FAQ/Pre-sales FAQ.md

 You can use the following methods to enable communications between ECS instances and Bastionhost instances:

 -   If the ECS instances for which you want to perform O&M are accessible over the Internet, add rules that allow access from Bastionhost in the security groups of the ECS instances.
 For more information, see [Add security group rules](/intl.en-US/Security/Security groups/Add security group rules.md).
 -   If the ECS instances for which you want to perform O&M are deployed in a VPC, connect this VPC to Bastionhost by using a Cloud Enterprise Network \(CEN\).
-For more information, see [What is Cloud Enterprise Network?]().
+For more information, see [What is CEN?]().

 ## Am I charged for enabling SMS-based two-factor authentication?